PGamerX-Legacy/all/README.md

-# PGamerX Issues
+# PGamerX Bots
 Here you can submit any issues, bugs or recommendations you encounter whilst using our bot.
+You can check the different tasks in progress as well!
+More info [Projects Tab](https://github.com/PGamerX-Legacy/home/projects).
-You can find the templates in the Issues tab.
+You can find the templates in the Issues tab for bugs/recommendations and etc.

 # Tags meaning
 ## Importance Labels